Depression and Bipolar Disorder

 Due to space limitations, priority is given to families and patients currently being seen in the U-M Depression Center and U-M Department of Psychiatry.
 All adolescent and adult family members are welcome to attend.

-These three groups offer opportunities to share ideas for coping, link with community resources, develop a support network, learn about depression and bipolar illness, and discuss issues of stigma.
+These two groups offer opportunities to share ideas for coping, link with community resources, develop a support network, learn about depression and bipolar illness, and discuss issues of stigma.

-Group A: for Adults with Depression and Bipolar Illness - room 1922
+Group A – for Adults with Depression and Bipolar Illness

-Group C: for Family Members of Persons with Depression and Bipolar Illness - room 1924
+Group B – for Family Members of Persons with Depression and Bipolar Illness

 Group Leaders: post-graduate social work fellows will be the facilitators of the groups in conjunction with Laura Nitzberg, LMSW, supervising the program.